Who thought it would be a fun idea to put four wheels on the bottom of each shoe and see what happens?

-A bored kid with a very creative imagination is the first thing that comes to my mind!
+A bored kid with a creative imagination is the first thing that springs to mind!

-Actually, the patented version of roller skates were created by a man by the name of James Leonard Plimptom in 1863, with the first recorded use of roller skates going all the way back to 1743.
+Actually, the patented version of roller skates was created by a man named James Leonard Plimpton in 1863, with the first recorded use of roller skates going all the way back to 1743.

 I personally like the notion of a child coming up with the idea myself.